sanatdeshpande1/machinelearning/README.md

-# This is a project for keyword extraction using RAKE algorithm.
+# Keyword Extraction using RAKE algorithm.

 This program extracts keywords from a given PDF Document using Rapid Automatic Keyword Extraction (RAKE) algorithm and saves the keywords according to their weightage in a .csv file.